ALive-research/Slicer-Liver/Docs/adr/0008-testing-strategy.md

   launched as a GUI app.
 Per ADR-0004, this is where most new tests go.
-- **C++ secondary**: `ctkTest` (Qt MOC, `Q_OBJECT`, `private slots` pattern — same as Hyperprobe's `vtkMRMLHyperprobeViewPipelineTest.cxx`).
+- **C++ secondary**: `ctkTest` (Qt MOC, `Q_OBJECT`, `private slots` pattern).
 Used only for genuinely C++-only concerns: custom VTK mappers, low-level VTK observers, ITK filter behaviour that can't be exercised through Python.
 Existing 6 `.cxx` tests remain; new C++ tests are added sparingly.
 - CTest registers all of these (both pytest invocations and ctkTest executables) so a single `ctest` run executes the full suite.